 Limits and Liquidity

-itBit provides two services: an OTC trading desk and a global Bitcoin exchange.
-It’s important to note that neither service limits the amount of Bitcoins that can be traded if proper verification has been submitted.
+itBit provides two services: an OTC trading desk and global Bitcoin cryptocurrency exchanges.
+It’s important to note that neither service limits the number of Bitcoins that can be traded if proper verification process has been submitted.

 itBit’s OTC trading desk trades between 15,000 – 25,000 XBT per month, and the average OTC trade size is about ~350 Bitcoins and made at or below spot price.